trozware/troz.net-2025/src/post/2025/apple-has-two-problems.md

 Over the last few years, Apple Inc. has come in for its fair share of criticism.
 In my opinion, this boils down to two main problems: politics and software quality.

-The company has lost it's way several times over the years but it's always kept going and eventually bounced back.
-Now it's a massive company with more money than any human can imagine, and it's losing it's way again.
+The company has lost its way several times over the years but it has always kept going and eventually bounced back.
+Now it's a massive company with more money than any human can imagine, and it's losing its way again.
 What can they do to bounce back this time?

 <!--more-->